null

 Description

-Although this legend has since been refuted and is likely an embellishment of history, it remains an endearing story that is woven into the fabric of American lore.
-And whatever its origin, the Betsy Ross flag is today one of the most famous and distinctive flags in existence - a true classic and an essential flag for any patriotic American collector.
+Although this legend has since been refuted and is likely an embellishment of history, it remains an endearing story woven into the fabric of American lore.
+Today, the Betsy Ross flag is one of the most famous and distinctive US flags—a true classic and essential for any patriotic American collector.

 When it comes to design, the Betsy Ross flag is quintessential Americana.
 A circle of thirteen five-pointed stars, brightly contrasted against a royal blue backdrop, represents each of the thirteen original colonies.
 Stars were chosen to represent “the new constellation” of America, along with thirteen red and white “rebellious stripes.”
-These stripes were a direct callback to earlier colonial flags flown by the first major American cities, places like Boston and Philadelphia.
-(It is thought that the 1765 Sons of Liberty flag was a direct influence on the Betsy Ross design.)
+These stripes were a direct callback to the Sons of Liberty flag, flown by revolutionaries in Boston and Philadelphia.